Board representation (computer chess): Square list

 One of the simplest ways to represent a board is to create an 8x8 two-dimensional array (or, equivalently, a 64 element one-dimensional array).
 Each array element would identify what piece occupied the given square, or alternatively, if the square is empty.
 A common encoding is to consider 0 as empty, positive as white, and negative as black, e.g., white pawn +1, black pawn −1, white knight +2, black knight −2, white bishop +3, and so on.
 This scheme is called mailbox addressing.

 A problem with this approach arises during move generation.
-Each move has to be checked to ensure it is on the board, significantly slowing down the process.
+Each move has to be checked to ensure it does not wrap around an edge of the board, which significantly slows down the process.
 One solution is to use a 12x12 array instead, with the outer edges filled with, say, the value 99.
 During move generation, the operation to check for a piece on the destination square will also indicate whether the destination square is off the board.

 Better memory usage can be achieved with a 10x12 array, which provides the same functionalities as a 12x12 one by overlapping the leftmost and rightmost edge files (which are marked as off-the-board).
 Some chess engines use 16x16 arrays to improve the speed of the rank and file number conversion and allow some special coding tricks for attacks etc.